stephanmax/grunt-responsive-images-extender/README.md

   *Type:* `Array`<br>
   *Default:* none<br>

   An array of objects containing the suffixes and sizes of our source set for non-responsive images (that is, images with an explicitly set `width` attribute in pixels).
-Use this array if you want to prove the browser images in different resolutions for use on high-DPR or retina devices.
+Use this array if you want to provide the browser images in different resolutions for use on high-DPR or retina devices.

 ### Usage Examples